TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 11/1 Chronicles 11.5.md

 ---

-And the inhabitants of Jebus said to David, Thou shalt not come in hither.
-Nevertheless David took the stronghold of Zion; the same is the city of David.
+The inhabitants of Jebus said to David, "You shall not come in here."
+Nevertheless David took the stronghold of Zion.
+The same is the city of David.